MySiteApp/nginx-ua-parse-module/README.md

 It converts the [YAML version](https://raw.githubusercontent.com/ua-parser/uap-core/master/regexes.yaml) of the regexes into json that can be replaced without re-building the module into the binary.

-Idea came because [we at Brow.si](https://brow.si) searched for efficient way to speed-up analytics data processing, and what's more fast than storing the logged data calcaulated? :)
+Idea came because [we at Brow.si](https://brow.si) searched for efficient way to speed-up analytics data processing, and what's more fast than storing the logged data calculated? :)

 ## Installation